Skip to main content

 What botBrains ensures

 We provide infrastructure-level isolation to protect you and other customers.
-Your code runs in a dedicated sandbox that cannot access other customers’ environments or data.
+Your code runs in a dedicated sandbox that can’t access other customers’ environments or data.
 Every execution starts with a fresh VM-no state, files, or processes persist between runs.
 The sandbox has no access to botBrains internal systems or cloud metadata endpoints; your code can only reach the public internet.

 botBrains reserves the right to suspend Unitool access at any time without prior notice, particularly if abuse is suspected.